paulsump/cube_painter/README.md

 isometric grid to be saved in x, y integer Positions.
 The UnitOffset comes out of the grid space into normal cartesian coordinates, but without the PanZoom scale and offset factored in.
 The screen space is the unit offset transformed by the PanZoom scale and offset.

-### Hexagon Buttons

-ElevatedButton and TextButton ButtonStyle.shape is set to my HexagonBorder which extends OutlinedBorder in a similar way to CircleBorder.

 ### Tests